Modal Verbs in English: Rules, Usage, and Common Mistakes

 • Can, Could, May, Might, Must, Shall, Should, Will, Would

-• Ought to, Need, Dare, Have to
+• Ought to, Need, Dare, Used to (semi-modal patterns)

 Functions of Modal Verbs